 Richard Rodgers Theater Orchestra

-The Richard Rodgers Theater orchestra has 25 rows in total starting from CC and ending with X. The seats are divided into three subsections namely, left orchestra, center orchestra, and right orchestra.
-The left and right orchestra is further divided into two blocks separated by an aisle.
+The Richard Rodgers Theater orchestra has 25 rows in total, starting from CC and ending with X. The seats are divided into three subsections namely, left orchestra, center orchestra, and right orchestra.
+The left and right orchestra are further divided into two blocks separated by an aisle.